micuat/sharedFace2v2/README.md

-sharedFace2v2
+Bizarrege (sharedFace)
 ========

-Face projection with KinectV2
+Face projection toolkit using KinectV2 and Microsoft SDK.
+Work in progress.

 Dependency